harshils03/OTP_generator_verifier/README.md

-# OTP_generator_verifier
+# OTP Generator

-A simple OTP (One-Time Password) generator and verifier script in Python.
-This project allows users to generate a random OTP, send it to their email address, and verify the OTP to complete the verification process.
+This is a simple OTP (One-Time Password) generator and verifier script in Python.

+## How to Use
+- Run `otp_gen_and_verify.py`.
+- Enter your name and email.
+- An OTP will be generated and sent to your email.
+- Enter the OTP to verify.

+## Requirements
+- Python 3.x
+- Packages: `pymysql`, `smtplib`

+## Author
+- Harshil